YangLe-L/Lim-Portfolio/FinalProjectPart1.md

 #### Aim
 As a reader, I want to lobby for a more sensible healthcare system so that I can recieve better healthcare quality and experience lower healthcare cost.
+Another aim is to see if I can redesign my orignal visualizations to make it better for consumption by the general public.
+I want to test if I can make academic research more acceptable to them.

 #### Structure of Storyline (from Good Charts text)
 Setup: This is the parts of a healthcare system